HIRSCH: THE HORIZON

 Based on the nose alone, tasted blind I’d have pegged this for a red wine cask finished bourbon.
 The grain and bread notes are recognizably MGP.
-Then where those plumbs and pinot noir aromas come from I have no idea.
+Then where those plums and pinot noir aromas come from I have no idea.
 But they’re there.
 They ramp down on the taste, still hovering behind the more familiar MGP flavors.

 It does taste young.
 But it’s an interesting kid, already accomplished and full of potential.
 If in the future Hotaling puts out older editions of this same formula I’ll be very curious to try them.

 I appreciate how transparent the label is.
 All the information a whiskey fan wants is there: detailed age and mash bill statements, origins of the sourced distillate.
 (Although “Bottled by Hirsch in Bardstown, KY” leaves the misleading impression Hotaling is a Kentucky, not California, based bottler.)
 The crafting on Hotaling’s part is the selection and blending of what MGP distilled and aged.
 Adding a dash of slightly older, higher-rye bourbon to the younger—and at 21% still not low-rye—bourbon, might account for the nice balance of bright flavors with darker notes.